-Overall, Portland, Oregon 51.5% cheaper than San Francisco
+Overall, Portland, OR is 63.5% cheaper than San Francisco

 Your Money Goes Farther in Portland

 $536,900 Portland, OR

 Everything you need to know about Portland, OR real estate